Top-Reasons-Your-HVAC-System-Needs-Repairs

 • Repair needs: Tightening electrical connections and replacing capacitors are common repairs needed to address these issues.

-Wear and Tear of Components – Heat Exchanger and Coil Corrosion
+Heat Exchanger and Coil Corrosion

 • Symptoms and outcomes: Over time, heat exchangers in furnaces and coils in air conditioners can rust.
 They are more likely to experience this if corrosive substances or persistent moisture expose them.
 Corrosion can cause leaks, make things work less well, and create health risks by mixing gases in the air.